Ennistymon: History

 Ennistymon grew from just three cabins in 1775 to 120 houses in 1810 (70 of which were slated).
 The oldest part of town is the narrow street near the bridge.
 A Christian Brothers Monastery, Mount St. Joseph's, was established in 1824.

+In autumn 1920, during the Irish War of Independence, the town was one of two burnt down by the Black and Tans in reprisal for deaths of police and soldiers in an attack by the Mid Clare brigade of the IRA at Rineen close to Milltown Malbay.

 Economy

 Shops in Ennistymon include a SuperValu supermarket, an Aldi supermarket, two bookshops, several art galleries, several pharmacies, two fuel service stations, two phone/computer repair shops, a bakery, several hairdressers, a butcher, a veterinary clinic, a hardware shop, a print shop, dry cleaners/launderette, builders' suppliers, several cafés and restaurants.
 In addition to The Falls Hotel, and a number of B&Bs, there are also several pubs which host Irish traditional musicians.

 Transport

 Bus

 Two Bus Éireann routes, 333 and 350, serve the town.
 Route 350 links Ennistymon to Ennis, Lahinch, Cliffs of Moher, Doolin (where it is possible to connect with a ferry to the Aran Islands), Lisdoonvarna and Galway.
 There are a number of journeys each way daily.
 Onward rail and bus connections are available at Ennis and Galway.
 Route 333 links the town to Kilfenora, Corofin, Milltown Malbay and Doonbeg.
 There are also Local Link routes 331/C23 and C5 serving some local places.